Two Studies Are Re-Analysed by Plöderl et al., (2013) In The Published Study: "Suicide Risk and Sexual Orientation: A Critical Review."

 White Ribbon Gay-Teen Suicide Awareness Campaign.
 (Author's Home Pages) - The creator of the White Ribbon site writes: "Back when I was horribly closeted - so much so that I wouldn't even admit my homosexuality to myself let along anyone else - I was a sad depressed suicidal self loathing person.
 I was constantly trying to reconcile my religion with my sexuality and vice versa.
 I had these 2 halves of my self at war with each other and they were tearing me apart.
 They drove me to drop out of school, experiment with alcohol and tobacco, and attempt suicide.
 I spent the month of March 1994 in a mental hospital after overdosing on my antidepressants." - Suicide and Homosexual Teens: What can biology teachers do to help?
 (American Biology Teacher, March, 2001: PDF Download).

-is always sadly similar: 'If only we had known.
-Why didn’t
+sadly similar: 'If only we had known.
+Why didn’t we send

-right signals to our children, telling them we would have
+the right signals to our children, telling them we would

 Suicide Prevention (Word Download from